satrapu/docker-ansible/README.md

 ## Description

-This repository contain several Dockerfile, each one used for building Ansible Docker images.
+This repository contains several Dockerfiles, each one used for building an Ansible Docker images.

 * [Dockerfile-apk](./Dockerfile-apk)
   * Uses Alpine Linux apk package management tool for installing Ansible